fkarg/fkarg.github.io/staged/lean-startup.md

 arguments.

 Having a decent training process for new hires is essential for them to start being productive.
-The required standardized processes and concept curriculum will help you keep a clear view as well.
+The requirement for standardized processes and concept curriculum will help you and everyone in your team to keep a clear view as well.
 Assign a mentor to new members.
 More important is, however, to have a methodical approach to evolving processes.

 Not just the training process, every process needs to be evaluated and adapted regularly - conditions change all the time.
 Speed alone is not the goal, you need to be directed toward your goal as well.
 Do not neglect quality, or you will pay in required time and resources.

-The five whys can help you to gradually evolve your processes.
+The five why's can help you to gradually evolve your processes.
 Ask 'Why' five times when something went wrong, to uncover multiple layers of failure.
 Afterwards, invest proportionally to the errors' severity in fixing all uncovered problems.

 Be tolerant of mistakes the first time around, but never allow the same mistake to be made a second time.
-Someone with sufficient authority needs to oversee the five whys process, or it will devolve.
+Someone with sufficient authority needs to oversee the five why's process, or it will devolve.
 Decide on simple but iron-clad rules.

 Remember that organizations have muscle-memory when making larger changes - involve impacted teams and customers as much as possible.
 Explain clearly why